ashwinkumar12345/ethereum-intro/README.md

 #### Blocktime

 - You're looking for a hash less than some number, for example, 1000
-- Data + Nonce = Hash -> Base10 is this < 1000 if no decrease 1000 to maintain blocktime at 15s
+- Data + Nonce = Hash -> Base10 is this < 1000, if no, decrease 1000 to maintain blocktime at 15s
 - We need to vary 1000 because the number of nodes in the blockchain is always in flux

 #### Smart Contract